-William T. Hopkins of Franklin, Mass. — known around the world as Celery Bug Bill — started his working life as a sailor.
+William T. Hopkins of Franklin, Mass., known as Celery Bug Bill, started his working life as a sailor.
 Originally from Manchester, England, Bill was brought to sea by his father, a sea captain.

 Until the age of 30 he sailed, living his life according to the superstitions sailors develop on the ocean – looking for good and bad omens that might predict his fate.

 But at 30 he decided to settle down for a more traditional life.
 Hopkins chose Massachusetts for his new home.
 But the old superstitions he had lived by at sea were of little use to him on dry land.
 He needed to find a new philosophy to guide him.

 And his search for that philosophy showed him to be a true New England character that newspapers loved to chronicle: “Celery Bug Bill.”

 One day in 1850 as he was trying to establish his new life Bill decided to pay a visit to his cousin in Bellingham.
 Tired from is long walk, he flopped to the ground to rest.
 He noticed a caterpillar climbing up the stock of a nearby blade of grass.
 In the stripes that adorned the caterpillar he read what appeared to be words: “COUSIN DEAD.”

 Well, sure enough, when Hopkins reached Bellingham he found that his cousin had died the night before.
 This started his life-long trust in the celery caterpillar.
 The little bugs, he believed, could tell the future.
 And if one paid attention, they were good advisers.